Adaptive inference with random ellipsoids through Conformal Conditional Linear Expectation: Numerical application

-It also seems that our method is able to recover the matrix $\mathbf{\Sigma}/\mathbf{\Sigma}^{11}$ (which dictates the dispersion of $C(0, \mathbf{\Sigma})$), as the shape and orientation of the ellipsoid for Cauchy data is similar to that of the ellipsoid for Gaussian data (Figures \ref{fig:gaussian} and \ref{fig:cauchy}).
-We refer to Remark \ref{rk:infinite_var} for further comments on this behaviour.
-Of course, the volumes for the Cauchy distribution are several orders of magnitude larger than that of the Gaussian data, but this is to be expected since Cauchy distributions are heavy tailed.
+It also seems that our method is able to recover the matrix $\mathbf{\Sigma}/\mathbf{\Sigma}^{11}$ (which dictates the dispersion of $R_1 - \mathbf{\Sigma}^{21}( \mathbf{\Sigma}^{21})^{-1}X_1$), as the shape and orientation of the ellipsoid for Cauchy data is similar to that of the ellipsoid for Gaussian data (Figures \ref{fig:gaussian} and \ref{fig:cauchy}).
+We refer to Appendix \ref{app:infinite_var} for further comments on this behaviour.
+Of course, the volumes for the Cauchy distribution are several orders of magnitude larger than that of the Gaussian data, but this is expected as Cauchy distributions are heavy tailed.

+\iain{Let us turn to $\calF_\alpha^n$ : because Cauchy data are heavy-tailed and Proposition \ref{prop:calF_full_space} assumes a finite $4q^{\mathrm{th}}$ moment, we expect that arbitrarily large ellipsoids occur even in the regime of large $n_\calib$ (for example we obtained 9 full space ellipsoids out of $200\times 500 = 10^5$ tests, for $n_\calib = 1000$).
+For heavy-tailed distributions, histograms are not easily interpreted because of the large disparity of the observed values.
+Instead we present in Table \ref{tab:cauchy_fna} with empirical quantiles of the distribution of $\widehat{\mathbb{E}}_{n_{\test}}[\Vol(\calF_{\alpha}^{n_\calib})]$ compared to those of $\widehat{\mathbb{E}}_{n_{\test}}[\Vol(\calB_{\alpha}^{n_\calib})]$, as a function of $n_\calib$.
+This table shows that, from a quantile point of view, the use of $\calF_\alpha^n$ is increasingly interesting as $n_\calib$ increases, although empirical mean and variance still suffer from the heavy-tailed nature of Cauchy distributions.
+Note that $\calE_\alpha^n$ does not seem to suffer from this property, as shown in Figure \ref{fig:histo_cauchy} (and as could be conjectured from Proposition \ref{thm:eq_ellipsoid} and Lemma \ref{lemma:q_bound}).}